-One day, toward the end of reading Job, I noticed how badly his friends treated him.
-They blamed him on his suffering, when in fact Satan had asked the Lord if he could test Job.
-Satan told the Lord that if his blessings were stripped away, Job would curse God to his face.
-So God let Satan test Job.
+One day I noticed how badly his friends treated him.
+They believed he caused his own suffering, when in fact Satan had asked the Lord if he could test Job.

-The next day I went on a walk with another friend,Claudia.
+At first, I admit, I drug my feet on this.
+You’ ve got to be kidding!
+I told myself.
+So.Unfair. he next day I went on a walk with another friend,Claudia.
 Suddenly she turned and said, “Hey, I noticed the other day that Job prayed for his friends that did him wrong, and later God blessed him.”

-My heart softened to the pain in her life, and I gradually grasped her soul-wrenching story.
+My heart softened to the pain in her life movie, and I gradually grasped her soul-wrenching story.
 We lived our separate movies peacefully, but my heart filled to the brim with joy.
 The tears in her story rained on my life voyage.

 I thanked God for the valuable lesson he taught me through the book of Job, and make it a practice to pray for people who harm me.